 - Getting a lower level of cover - Although it’s nice to know that every aspect of your business is covered, it will cost more to get a comprehensive policy.
 A third party policy will still enable you to work on customer vehicles but costs a lot less.

-- Make your premises secure - If you get a combined policy that covers your premises then you’ll want to take any steps you can to make it secure.
+- Make your premises secure - If you get a motor trade combined insurance policy that covers your premises then you’ll want to take any steps you can to make it secure.
 By taking precautions such as installing security lights and CCTV, you can reduce the cost of your insurance significantly.

 Choosing the right type of business